Feidhlimidh Mág Samhradháin: Plantation of Ulster

-In the Plantation of Ulster by grant dated 29 April 1611, King James VI and I granted the modern day townlands of Ballymagauran, Ballymagirril, Boley, Templeport, Camagh, Derrycassan, Gortaclogher, Gortnaleck, Killymoriarty, Killywillin, Porturlan and Sruhagh, to Phelim Magawran, but it is probable that the lands had been in the possession of the Mág Samhradháin dynasty for several hundred years before this and it was just a Surrender and regrant confirming the existing title to the McGoverns.
+In the Plantation of Ulster by grant dated 29 April 1611, King James VI and I granted the modern day townlands of Ballymagauran, Ballymagirril, Boley, Templeport, Camagh, Derrycassan, Gortaclogher, Gortnaleck, Killymoriarty, Killywillin, Porturlan and Sruhagh, to Phelim Magawran, but it is probable that the lands had been in possession of the Mág Samhradháin dynasty for several hundred years before this and it was just a Surrender and regrant confirming the existing title to the McGoverns.

 Ballymagauran Castle

 Under the terms of the Ulster Plantation grant, Feidhlimidh was obliged to build a new castle in Ballymagauran.
-In a visitation by George Carew, 1st Earl of Totnes in autumn 1611 he states that "Magauran had his own land given him on this division".
+In a visitation by Lord Carew in autumn 1611 he states that "Magauran had his own land given him on this division".

 By 1613, Feidhlimidh Mág Samhradháin had progressed with building work.
 Sir Josias Bodley reported on 6 February 1613-"Proportion No. 31: 1,000 acres.
 Magauran is strongly seated, and near to his Irish house by a lough's side hath begun an English building of lime and stone of 40 feet long and 20 broad, not yet raised above the first story, but with this season intendeth to set it forward: There is round about it a trench and dike of earth and sod, which with little labour may be made of good strength, and that, it seemeth, by his beginning, he hath a purpose to do."

 By 1619 Pynnar's Survey of Land Holders found that Mág Samhradháin had built a castle on his holdings.

 Family and death

 Feidhlimidh Mág Samhradháin had at least two sons, Brian Magauran and Giolla na Naomh Magauran.

 An Inquisition of King Charles I of England held in Cavan town on 4 October 1626 stated that the aforesaid Phelim Magawrane died on 20 January 1622 and his lands went to his son Brian who succeeded him as head of the lineage.
-Brian was aged thirty (born 1592) and married to Mary O'Brien.
+Brian was aged thirty (born 1592) and married Mary O'Brien.
 According to local tradition Feidhlimidh is buried on Inch Island in Templeport Lough.

 A survey taken at Ballymagauran in August 1622 stated that- "Brian Magauran hath 1,000 acres in which is a bawn of sodds and within it a stone howse thatched, with chymneys and a part of it lofted.
 He setts his land from yeare to yeare to ye Irish, who plowgh by ye taile."

 The castle that Mág Samhradháin erected after 1611 was besieged and destroyed by Oliver Cromwell's army in 1649.
 Sir William Petty's Down Survey map of 1659 shows the castle in the townland of Dromkirke with inscription "Stone house in repair".